Animadversio/Tuning-Manifold-Charting/index.md

-# Tuning Manifold Charting: the Official Code Base for the Paper
+# Tuning Manifold Charting: the Official Code Base for the Paper:

 ## Dataset Structure
-Our formatted reduced dataset is stored in `.mat` format as a structure array, which can be accessed from Matlab or Python.
+Our formatted and reduced dataset is stored in `.mat` format as a structure array, which can be accessed from Matlab or Python.

-Each experimental session has one struct corresponding to Evolution, and one struct corresponding to Manifold experiment.
+* Each experimental session has one struct corresponding to Evolution, and one struct corresponding to Manifold experiment.
+* Array is organized in the order of experiment time for each monkey.

 ## Code Structure
 Our analysis code is written in Matlab and Python.
 Matlab for most statistical analysis, Python esp. pytorch for the *in silico* experiment and modelling.